sagemath/trac_to_gh/Issue 1221.md

 # Issue 1221: Use Mathematica syntax for integration

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1221

 Original creator: certik